 Insurance plans vary.
 The state of Vermont does not require acupuncture to be a covered service at this time, though many insurance plans do cover it.
-We recommend that you call the phone number on your insurance card and ask if acupuncture (97810) is covered.
-We are CIGNA and Blue Cross/Blue Shield in network providers.
-Not all CIGNA or BC/BS plans cover acupuncture.
+We recommend that you call the phone number on your insurance card and ask if acupuncture provided by a licensed acupuncturist is covered.
+We are CIGNA, Blue Cross/Blue Shield, Aetna, and United in network providers.
+Not all CIGNA or BCBS plans cover acupuncture.
 Some MVP plans cover acupuncture as well.
 We will bill your insurance directly if your plan includes acupuncture services.
-State of Vermont employees include acupuncture in their benefits plan and receive care for a copay or coinsurance percentage.

 We will bill other insurance companies for our patients as out of network providers if acupuncture is included in your plan.